ppy/osu-wiki/wiki/Help_Centre/en.md

 #### Where do I register for osu!?

 **Download osu! through [here](https://osu.ppy.sh/home/download), then run it.
-The game will prompt you a section where you can create an account.**
+The game will prompt you with a section where you can create an account.**

 Make sure you provide an email address you have control over.
-This is used to reset your password, and send verification mails when needed.
-Do not use a throw away email.
+This is used to reset your password and send verification emails when needed.
+Do not use a throwaway email.

 #### I receive some sort of server-side error when trying to play online!